spark-admissions-logo Free Consultation

 1. Understand Yourself

-The most important thing you can do in the college application process is figure out what you want.
+The most important thing you can do for college applications is figure out what you want.
 What kind of school will make you happy?
 What do you want to study?
 What has been most meaningful about high school?
 Who are you, and who do you want to become?

-You’ll be answering these questions in multiple ways during the application process, so understanding where you’ve been and where you see yourself going will be imperative to putting together an outstanding, compelling application narrative.
+You’ll be answering these questions in multiple ways during the admissions process, so understanding where you’ve been and where you see yourself going will be imperative to put together outstanding, compelling college applications.

 2. Seek Support from Family and Friends

 Applying to college all on your own is exhausting.
-There’s so much to remember, including the various moving parts of the application itself (from school-specific essays to letters of recommendation from teachers), the deadlines, interviews, visits, and more.
+There’s so much to remember, including the various moving parts of college applications (from school-specific essays to letters of recommendation from teachers), the deadlines, interviews, visits, and more.
 Our advice?
 Get support from the people around you in whatever way you can.

 Visit schools with your parents.
 Ask family friends about different schools they attended to learn more about them.
-Practice interviewing and review your essays with a trusted friend or parent.
-This process is almost possible to do alone, so don’t be afraid to seek help!
+Practice interview skills and review your essays with a trusted friend or parent.
+The college admissions process is almost impossible to do alone, so don’t be afraid to seek help!

 3. Study Hard

-The best thing you can do for your college application is to work hard in school.
-After all, while college can be a lot of things altogether, it’s primarily a place to continue your education.
-That means you need to get good grades in high school!
+The best thing you can do for your college applications is to work hard in school.
+After all, college is primarily a place to continue your education.
+That means you need to get good grades and top test scores in high school!

-The admissions officers who read your applications will want to see that you’re a strong student who can take advantage of the resources they offer.
+The college admissions officers who read your applications will want to see that you’re a talented student who can take advantage of the resources they offer.
 That means they want to see a strong high school GPA and excellent academic performance.
-Some may even ask for a graded paper.
+Some may even ask for a graded paper or a breakdown of your test scores.

 4. Challenge Yourself Academically

-For top schools, getting good grades isn’t enough if you’re not taking on challenging coursework.
-Most selective schools these days want to see a mix of honors and Advanced Placement classes to show that you’re ready for college-level work.
-And, in addition to the AP class, they also want to see high scores on the AP exams.
+For top schools and college admissions officers, getting good grades isn’t enough if you’re not taking on challenging coursework.
+Many colleges these days want to see a mix of honors and Advanced Placement classes to show that you’re ready for college-level work.
+Moreover, in addition to the AP class itself, they also want to see you earn high scores on the AP exams.

 Furthermore, nothing shows you’re ready for college classes more than taking a college class!
-Many schools offer summer classes that are open to high school students hoping to earn real college credit.
-Taking a for-credit class in your future major can add a lot to your application.
+Many colleges offer summer classes that are open to high school students hoping to earn real college credit.
+Taking a for-credit class in your future major can add a lot to your college application.

 5. Make a College Application Calendar

-We’ve written on this more at length here, but it’s also crucial to remember that applying to college doesn’t take place just during your senior year.
-Starting to research and visit schools during your junior year is important, as it will ensure you have enough time.
+It’s crucial to remember that applying to college doesn’t just take place during your senior year.
+Starting to research and visit schools during your junior year is important, as it will ensure you have enough time to make the best choice for you.
+Look up college prep classes early in your high school days.

 In reality, college admissions officers look at your entire high school career.
-That isn’t to say you need to be a perfectly groomed applicant on the first day of freshman year, but the choices you make along the way will ultimately make their way into your application.
+That isn’t to say you need to be a perfectly groomed applicant on the first day of freshman year, but the choices you make along the way will ultimately play a role in your application.

 6. Make a Reasonable List of Colleges

-Some students get fixated one a small handful of dream colleges (Harvard, Yale), while others anxiously apply to twenty or more schools.
-Neither of these is a good or strategic approach.
-Rather, it’s important that you create a balanced college list.
+Some students get fixated on a small handful of dream colleges (Harvard, Yale), while others anxiously apply to twenty or more schools.
+Neither of these approaches is good or strategic.
+Instead, you should create a balanced college list.

 It’s most important to have a range of selectivity in your list.
-Make sure that in addition to your reach schools (where you may be a below-average applicant in your grades, scores, and overall profile), you have target and safety schools too, places where the acceptance rates are more forgiving and your chances of admission are thus higher.
+Make sure that in addition to your reach schools (where you may be a below-average applicant in your grades, scores, and overall profile), you have target and safety schools, too, places where the acceptance rates are more forgiving and your chances of admission are thus higher.
+Many colleges would be lucky to have you!

 7. Demonstrate Interest